 The End of The Buffalo Jump

-Head-Smashed-In Buffalo Jump was in use for almost 6000 years until ~ 110 years ago.
-Then the Euro-Canadian settlers came and virtually wiped out almost all of the buffalo population.
+This Buffalo Jump World Heritage Site was in use for almost 6000 years until ~ 110 years ago.
+Then the Euro-Canadian settlers came and virtually wiped out almost all of the buffalo population which left a negative impact on the natives.

 Visiting Head-Smashed-In Buffalo Jump: